 Who Should Attend: Urban planners and transportation engineers, policy makers, advocates and others interested in a broad overview of bicycle design, programs, policy and funding.
 This class best serves people from communities who are working to implement their first major bicycle master plan.
 This class has more of a planning focus and provides introduction to engineering issues.

 Registration: The fee for this professional development course is $995.
 This includes continental breakfast, snacks, lunch, and course materials.
 The fee does not include travel, lodging or other meals while in Portland.

-Continuing Education Credits: This 5-day workshop will provide approximately 32 hours of training which equals to 32 CMs or 32 PDHs.
+Continuing Education Credits: This 5-day workshop has been approved for 27 hours of training which equals to 27 CMs or 27 PDHs.
 IBPI applies to the AICP for Certification Maintenance credit for each course.
 We will provide an attendance certificate to those who document their professional development hours.